HULKs/hulk/docs/framework/cyclers.md

 # Cyclers

-A cycler in the HULKs robotic control software is a subcomponent that *cycles* modules.
+A cycler in the HULKs robotic control software is a subcomponent that *cycles* nodes.
 The name "cycler" comes from the characteristic that it contains a loop that iterates over incoming data and produces output data in each iteration.
 The cyclers call their internal `cycle()` function in each iteration.
 This `cycle()` function consists of three steps:

 1. *Prepare*: Wait for new data and prepare cycle
-2. *Process*: Run modules on the received data
+2. *Process*: Run nodes on the received data
 3. *Finalize*: E.g. send actuator commands or store data before starting the next cycle

 Multiple cyclers exist in the whole robotic control software.
 One of the main tasks of the framework is to allow cyclers to communicate with each other.